Hello SouthBound Brides – Candice here! I am so excited that I get to chat to you guys about all of our favourite bridesmaid dress trends from 2014.

 Over the last few months I’ve been showcasing bridesmaid dresses – well, get ready for some of the cutest bridesmaid outfits you ever did see!
 With ruffled skirts pink as candyfloss and the biggest of smiles, these lovely ladies are sending off their beautiful friend into married life in the sweetest of fashions.
 It’s a wedding that was pretty in pink, with lots of adorable little touches (love the hanging bags! and the giant ‘be seated’ signs!), stationery by SBB’s own designer Seven Swans, and the always gorgeous backdrop of Kleinevalleij.
 Our friend and sponsor Dreampix Photography was there to capture every happy moment.Read More

-Well, you guys, we’ve finally come to the end of our series on current bridesmaid dresses.
-Ten gorgeous looks, all very different, all completely contemporary.
-And about a zillion dresses I’ve had to stop myself from buying just because they’re purdy.
-Anyway, I left today’s trend until last, even though it’s possibly the most usable.
-That’s because in some ways, the mismatched neutral look kind of encapsulates many of the other trends.
-If you’re mismatching within the mushroom to nude pink neutrals range, you can actually incorporate some of those looks in your lineup without making it too statement.
-For example, one pattern in neutral colours, one lace overlay dress, and then a pop of glitter against a neutral skirt perhaps?
-Texture is a must – think ruffles, soft chiffon and contrasting fabrics.
-Model Molly Sims pretty much perfected this look for her wedding, which I have been kind of obsessing over for months, but I found lots of less famous brides who pulled it off beautifully too.
+Mismatched bridesmaid dresses: aren’t they fabulous?
+This trend just grows and grows, and I especially love the look of mismatched neutral bridesmaid dresses, because you can often incorporate some of the other pretty bridesmaid dress trends into it too, like prints or sequins.
+For example, if you’re mismatching within the mushroom to nude pink neutrals range, you could include, one pattern in neutral colours, one lace overlay dress, and then a pop of glitter against a neutral skirt perhaps?
+The secret of successful mismatched bridesmaids is texture – think ruffles, soft chiffon and contrasting fabrics.
+Model Molly Sims pretty much perfected this look for her wedding, but I found lots of less famous brides who pulled it off beautifully too.
 And I had to include the image on the left below – I wonder if any has been pinned quite as much as this one?
 I always thought it was from a catalogue, but in fact it was an early adopter of the mismatched neutrals look, a bride who made it look easy breezy and drop dead gorgeous.
 Just one last note to mention here – most of the weddings below have used white or pale flowers and probably have an overall white or neutral colour scheme.
 Which is great.
-But don’t forget that this look works beautifully for bolder wedding colour choices too, and bright blooms really pop against a plain background, so don’t write it off as too vanilla if you’re a statement bride.
-For the most recent BM dress finds, check in with our Bridesmaid Boutique Pinterest Board.
+But don’t forget that this look works beautifully for bolder wedding colour choices too, and bright blooms really pop against a plain background, so don’t write it off as too vanilla if you’re a statement bride! *Links in bold denote affiliate links.
+The cost to you remains the same, but SBB may receive a commission for any sales made.